-• Working with Customers
+• Working with customers

-D.1 Basic Knowledge about Customers
+D.1 Basic knowledge about customers

-D.1.1 Explanation of Terms
+D.1.1 Terms and definitions

 D.1.1.1 Customer

 Customer is the generic term which designates the person or object that gave the reason for creating a ticket.
 The customer represents the external side of a ticket.
 A ticket always needs to have a customer as main customer (also called main contact).
 A customer always belongs to a customer group.
 Depending on the customer data model, a customer can either be: